Utah Deaf History and Culture

 Utah Schools for the Deaf and the Blind, Salt Lake City, Utah.
 Source: USDB Website

 2008: In 2008, the Jean Massieu School of the Deaf merged with the Utah School for the Deaf's Total Communication program.
-Before the merger, most Total Communication teachers had received education from Utah State University's Deaf Education program, which focused on an ASL/English Bilingual approach.
+Before the merger, most Total Communication teachers had received education from Utah State University's Deaf Education program, which focused on an ASL/English bilingual approach.
 Following the merger, the Total Communication teachers were given the opportunity to incorporate an ASL/English bilingual approach in their classrooms.

 Picture